 Get ready for the best summer ever!
 The six-week Summer Programme in European Studies (SES) is designed for adventurous students looking for an authentic European study experience while earning credits towards their major.
-Choose from a variety of courses or study tours taught in English at Maastricht University (UM), one of the highest-ranking universities in the Netherlands.
+Choose from a variety of courses taught in English at Maastricht University (UM), one of the highest-ranking universities in the Netherlands.
 Course topics fit most majors and have a distinct European or international theme.

 Maastricht, birthplace of the European Union (EU) and situated on the border of the Netherlands, Belgium and Germany, is a picture perfect European town, with layers of history waiting to be discovered in its medieval city centre.
 The Summer Programme in European Studies at Maastricht University is an ideal way for students to experience Europe inside and outside the classroom.